Ram Gopal Varma: Early life and background

-Varma was born into a Telugu speaking family, and did his schooling at St. Mary's High School, Secunderabad and completed his BE degree in Civil engineering from V.R.
+Varma was born on 7 April 1962 in a Telugu family to Krishna Raju Varma and Suryavathi.
+In an interview with Lakshmi Manchu on a talk show, Varma said that he was born in Nampally, Hyderabad.
+He did his schooling at St. Mary's High School, Secunderabad and completed his BE degree in Civil engineering from V.R.
 Siddhartha Engineering College, Vijayawada.
 Even during this period, Varma remained a film buff, through his uncle.
 Varma would skip classes often and watch films instead.
 He would watch the same film repeatedly "just to watch certain scenes which interested him."
 According to him, that is how he learned film direction.

-In an interview to Tehelka, Varma talked about his relationship with his parents and the reasons behind his decision to become a filmmaker.

 Film career, craft and style

 After a brief stint as a site engineer for Krishna Oberoi hotel in Hyderabad, he put his dreams on the back burner and decided to go to Nigeria to make some money.
 It was at this moment that he visited a video rental library in Hyderabad.
 He loved the idea and decided to start one of his own at Ameerpet in Hyderabad, through which he slowly developed connections with the film world.
-Without being successful as a fourth assistant director in B. Gopal's film Collector Gari Abbai, Varma directly ventured into film direction, with the 1989 Telugu film, Siva.
+His father at that time was a long time sound engineer at Annapurna Studios.
+After working as an assistant director in Collector Gari Abbai and Rao Gari Illu, Akkineni Nageswara Rao gave him the opportunity to direct the 1989 cult blockbuster, Siva, after being impressed by him.